A birational description of the minimal exponent: An application to families with simultaneous log resolutions

+\begin{proof}[Proof of Theorem~\ref{thm_last}] Since $K_{Y_t/X_t}=K_{Y/X}\vert_{Y_t}$ for every $t\in T$, it is straightforward to see, using the description of the log canonical threshold in (\ref{formula_lct}) that $\lct(X_t,Z_t)=\lct(X,Z)$ for all $t\in T$.
+The assertion in the theorem is thus clear when this common value is $<1$, hence from now on we may and will assume that $Z$ and all $Z_t$ are reduced.

-Let us recall now some basic facts about the behavior of minimal exponents in families.
-First, regardless of the dimension of $T$, there is a nonempty open subset $U\subseteq T$ such that $\widetilde{\alpha}_P(X,Z)=\widetilde{\alpha}_P(X_t,Z_t)$ for all $t\in U$ and all $P\in Z_t$.
+Let us recall first some basic facts about the behavior of minimal exponents in families.
+There is a nonempty open subset $U\subseteq T$ such that $\widetilde{\alpha}_P(X,Z)=\widetilde{\alpha}_P(X_t,Z_t)$ for all $t\in U$ and all $P\in Z_t$ (for the definition of the local version of the minimal exponent, see Remark~\ref{rmk_local_min_exponent}).
 This is a consequence of the description of the minimal exponent in terms of Hodge ideals (see \cite[Lemma~5.3]{MPV}) and of the behavior of Hodge ideals under restriction to general hypersurfaces (see \cite[Theorem~13.1]{MPQ}).

 Moreover, if $U\subseteq T$ is as above, then after possibly replacing $U$ by a smaller open subset, we may and will assume that $\widetilde{\alpha}(X_t,Z_t)=\alpha$ for all $t\in U$.
 Indeed, for every $\alpha>0$, the set